mjordan/islandora_whole_object/README.md

 * a block that contains the Drupal RDF properties in a table, as illustrated below
 * a block listing Fedora's Turtle Linked Data representation of the resource
+* a block listing Blazegraph's N-Triples Linked Data representation of the resource
 * a block showing an "org chart" containing the current object's parent(s) and children
 * a block containing the Solr document for the node
 * a block listing the media associated with the object (more or less the same contents as the default "Media" tab)